Darlington-chinokwetu-codes-dev/E-commerce-Java-web-application/README.md

 🛒 Java Online Cart Simulation
 📌 Project Overview

-The Java Online Cart Simulation is a console-based application that mimics the basic functionality of an e-commerce shopping cart system.
+The Java Online Cart Simulation is a GUI based application that mimics the basic functionality of an e-commerce shopping cart system.
 It allows users to browse products, add items to a cart, remove items, and calculate the total bill.

 This project is designed to demonstrate core Java concepts such as Object-Oriented Programming (OOP), collections, and user interaction.